jgazeau/shadocs/exampleSite/content/english/_index.md

       "onbeforechange": "toggleSidebar(true,true);toggleExtendMenu(false);"
     },{
       "title": "Sidebar",
-      "intro": "It is possible to collapse the sidebar to only display main sections.", "element": "#sidebarCollapse",
+      "intro": "It is possible to collapse the sidebar to display main sections icons only.", "element": "#sidebarCollapse",
       "onbeforechange": "toggleSidebar(true,true);toggleExtendMenu(false);"
     },{
       "title": "Sidebar",
-      "intro": "When the sidebar is collapsed, hover over a section to display the associated sub-menus (or click on touch devices). .<br><i>NB: When the window is less than 1024 pixels wide, the sidebar is collapsed by default.</i>", "element": "#sidebarUncollapse",
+      "intro": "When the sidebar is collapsed, hover over a section to display the associated sub-menus (or click on touch devices).<br><i>NB: When the window is less than 1024 pixels wide, the sidebar is collapsed by default.</i>", "element": "#sidebarUncollapse",
       "onbeforechange": "toggleSidebar(false,true);toggleExtendMenu(false);"
     },{